 Cybersecurity has been a hot topic in the last couple of years, with the high-profile WannaCry attacks taking the field of cybersecurity from niche discussion to mainstream news.
-All of a sudden, the failure of the UK’s National Health Service and other high profile targets to secure their machines meant that cybersecurity was on the top of every tongue.
+All of a sudden, the failure of the UK’s National Health Service and other high profile targets to secure their machines meant that cybersecurity and Ransomware was on the tip of every tongue.

 WannaCry spread to over 100 countries, causing a whopping $8 billion worth of damage.
 And while that might sound like a lot, it pales in comparison to the $53 billion that one report estimated that a global cyberattack could cost.
 Cybersecurity has gone from a niche industry to a matter of national security.
 Companies, organisations and even individuals no longer have a choice.
 They have to invest time and effort in cybersecurity.

 With that in mind, we thought we’d take the time to share just a few of the top trends for cybersecurity in the coming months and years.

 Artificial Intelligence/Machine Learning